Overview

 You will gain new skills from the evolution of industrial technology.
 This programme will give you inter-disciplinary knowledge in technology, design and manufacturing processes.

-You'll have access to state-of-the-art facilities including digital robotic arm and many more.
+You'll have access to state-of-the-art facilities including a digital robotic arm and many more.
+These facilities are crucial for hands-on learning on our biomedical engineering degree.

 See our facilities